More important than what we do, is what does God do? What are the results of 4D’s ministry? Are we making a spiritual impact?

 - Evangelism in partnership with the Jesus.net team, has been especially effective in Poland and in Czech Republic, with results that were beyond expectation.
-Many Czechs are afraid of the Church, but are eager to and add topics down the road) explore about God and Jesus on the Internet.
+Many Czechs are afraid of the Church, but are eager to explore about God and Jesus on the Internet.

-- Followup through trained e-coaches and courses like Why Jesus? those that respond with a commitment to Christ on the Evangelism site, have an opportunity to discover more who Jesus is.
-At the end of the course the e-coach invites the person to a small group meeting, such as an Alpha course, and ultimately seeks to introduce the person to a local church.
+- Follow-up through trained e-coaches and courses like Why Jesus? give those who respond with a commitment to Christ on the Evangelism site, an opportunity to discover more about who Jesus is.
+At the end of the course, the e-coach invites the person to a small group meeting, such as an Alpha course, and ultimately seeks to introduce them to a local church.

 - Equipping takes place through special 4D sponsored web sites and mobile platforms, such as LeaderXpress for (youth) leaders in both Romanian and Czech.
 These sites provide locally tested programs, games, ice breakers, links, opportunities for networking, training and more.
 They also encourage field driven local ministry ideas and creativity and are a resource for those involved in ministry (most of them being volunteers and many who don’t speak English)